 (PUT ON LETTERHEAD)

 (INSERT DATE)

+The Honorable _____ (Insert local Assembly Member name)

+Member, California State Assembly

+State Capitol, Room _____

+Sacramento, CA 95814

+SUBJECT: SB 562 (LARA AND ATKINS) GOVERNMENT RUN SINGLE PAYER - OPPOSE

-Dear Senator:
+Dear Assembly Member:

 I am a constituent in your district and OPPOSE SB 562 (LARA and ATKINS).
-SB 562 seeks to establish a $400 billion per year government-run single payer health care bureaucracy to be paid for in large part by myself and other taxpayers.
+SB 562 seeks to establish a $400 billion per year government-run single payer health care bureaucracy that is paid, for in large part, by myself and other taxpayers.
 I believe SB 562 is unnecessary and will result in both new taxes and California job loss.

 The California State Senate estimates a single payer government-run health care system as outlined in SB 562 will cost $400 billion dollars annually and will dismantle a system that currently provides coverage for 94 percent of Californians, leading to rationing and barriers to access.
-Though the financing mechanism for this measure has not yet been formally set out, past attempts at government run health care have proposed major increases in payroll and income taxes on businesses and individuals such as myself.
+Though the financing mechanism for this measure has not yet been formally set out, past attempts at government run health care have proposed major increases in payroll and income taxes increases on businesses and individuals such as myself.

 A vote for universal government-run health care system means this $400 billion program is your one and only priority.
 A vote for SB 562 means no more funding for affordable housing.
 A vote for SB 562 means no more funding for environmental programs.
 A vote for SB 562 means every other state priority, whether it be education, food for the hungry; clean water and water storage or public safety --will come second to the $400 billion annual cost to run SB 562’s government-run single payer program.
 A vote for SB 562 will also be the largest tax bill ever presented to taxpayers in California history.